Hicksbeachia: Species

 Neither of the two species is common.
 H. pinnatifolia is the one more commonly grown, due to its edible nuts.

 Description

 Both species are small single-trunked trees reaching a maximum height of 15 m.
 Their leaves are pinnate in shape and arranged alternately along the branches.
 The flowers are arranged in drooping inflorescences, and emit strong odours around nightfall, which have been likened to honey, sour milk, cat's urine, or mice.

 Distribution and habitat

 Both species are found in rainforest in eastern Australia.
-H. pinnatifolia is found in north-eastern New South Wales and southeastern Queensland, and H. pilosa is found in the Wet Tropics rainforests of north-eastern Queensland.
+H. pinnatifolia is found in northeastern New South Wales and southeastern Queensland, and H. pilosa is found in the Wet Tropics rainforests of northeastern Queensland.